-Think Before You Film: What You Need to Know When Planning a Video
+Think Before You Film: What You Need to Know to Execute a B2B Marketing Video

 We’ve developed some recommendations that will help you successfully plan and execute your video projects.
 Follow these guidelines and you’ll find yourself with high-quality content that helps you tell your story and feeds your audience’s appetite for video.